ronanchilvers/solo-swade/Game/Characters/Darius Fisher.md

 ---
 ![[darius-fisher-token.png|left]]
 > [!note] Description
 > Darius is in his early 30s and of medium height.
 He has dark brown hair that is often a mess, green eyes, a ready smile and a rather unkempt moustache.
 He is the eldest son of the Earl of Radnor in Wiltshire and has gained the reputation for being the black sheep of the family.
-Darius has spent a lot of his time since leaving university (where he studied the classics, world history and archaeology) travelling the world, usually on his own.
-He gained a more complimentary reputation from scientific and archaeological organisations as an accomplished researcher and explorer.
-By the age of 30 he already had several significant finds registered with the British Museum in London.
-It was then he was contacted by the Society of Curious Personages who were interested in making use of his particular skills.

 > [!question]- Creating Aspects
 > ![[Character Creation Notes#Creating Aspects]]